oracle-livelabs/sprints/analytics/sprint-oac-add-custom-map-background/sprint-add-custom-map-background.md

     ![OAC create custom map background](images/oac-add-map-background.png)

 6. Your map background is now ready to be used in a workbook.
 You can verify this by returning to the OAC homepage and creating a new workbook.
-You must use a dataset that has a map-related column, such as "State" or "Country" so that you can create a map visualization.
+You must use a dataset that has a location-based column, such as "State" or "Country" so that you can create a map visualization.

     ![OAC create workbook](images/oac-create-workbook.png)

-7. Within the workbook right click on your map-related column and select **Pick Visualization...**, Then select the map visualization.
+7. Within the workbook right click on your location-based column and select **Pick Visualization...**, Then select the map visualization.
 Note that by default your map has a white background, but you can change this by adding your custom map background.